M4gOo/Microsoft/MS Office365 and O365 .md

 To thrive in this new world of hybrid work, people and organizations need solutions that are fluid, dynamic, and cloud-powered and Microsoft 365 has these solutions.

+### Adding users in  M365 admin center

+Can be made manually or using .CSV file in M365 admin center > add multiple users

 ### Stay connected from anywhere in the world and at any time, your workers are able to access: